guomics-lab/DIAtensor/README.md

 -a / --auto_cycle
 ```

 When this parameter is used, the cycle number alignment value is automatically calculated and aligned on the data set.
-This parameter will save the input dataset cycle distribution (*.csv) into the output folder.
+This parameter will save the input dataset cycle distribution (cycle.csv / cycle_grad.csv) into the output folder.
 This parameter is mutually exclusive with manual_cycle.

 ```
 -c / --manual_cycle <int>